nteract/transformime/README.md

 ## Usage

-Transformime works with jsdom and the browser (once transpiled).
+Transformime works in the browser (via browserify) and with jsdom!

 ### Using with jsdom